Ford to unveil new compact car concept at Indian auto show

-Ford Motor Co (F.N) will showcase a global compact concept car at the New Delhi auto show next month, highlighting a design direction that could spearhead the company's efforts to tap growing demand for small cars in India and other emerging markets.
+Jan 27 Ford Motor Co will showcase a global compact concept car at the New Delhi auto show next month, highlighting a design direction that could spearhead the company's efforts to tap growing demand for small cars in India and other emerging markets.

 The concept car will provide a glimpse into the kind of vehicle that Ford expects to play an important role in the Asia Pacific region, set to account for nearly a third of the company's global sales volume by mid-decade, it said.